lordbendycoupe/binary_final2/README.md

 # binary_final2

-to use the program place binary files in the working directory (binary_final2/) and run.
+to use the program place binary files in the working directory (binary_final2/), install depedencies and run.

 in the requirements.txt are the dependencies.